Tribulations of Mark:- Part 1

 The town was not far, about five minutes drive with no traffic, with traffic it depended on how heavy it was and the weather.
 He paid the exorbitant fare and soon he was alighting at the Nairobi’s Central Business District.

-Four security guards overburdened by helmets and heavy rungus, stood guard at the barred metal doors.
+Four security guards overburdened by helmets and heavy rungus stood guard at the barred metal doors.
 Mark did not have to ask the guards if the bank had closed for the day.
-He was engulfed by sudden fear of the unknown and his knees felt like giving in.
+A sudden fear of the unknown engulfed him and his knees felt like giving in.

 “Sure.”
 The woman replied.